leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - Unsure if I entirely understand Josh's last point here.
 It seemed he advocates for investing in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
 They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet.*

 - Cancel culture is resulting in virtually nil tolerance if someone makes one footfall
-  - People that have great contributions to society are being advised to stay low, out of limelight
+  - People that have great contributions to society are being shut down.
+They are being advised to stay low, out of limelight
   - Comedians are an entire class of people we pay to reveal uncomfortable truths.
     - The social scientists of human nature
     - Given permission to say the things people might be thinking but are afraid to say
     - Comedians reveal great truths.
-Probably so many of them depressed because they see truth and are burdened
+Probably so many of them depressed because they see truth and are burdened by the truths they see
   - It's also an interesting phenomenon on figuring out what is the shared collective temperature and who gets to set that

 - I like the thought experiment of imagining a world where a person existed but the technology didn't e.g. Mozart without the harpsicle, Gates without the PC, Hendrix without the electric guitar